mdabees/Privacy-Policy/index.md

 # Privacy Policy

-NGU Student Union ("us", "we", or "our") operates the NGU Student Union mobile application
+Dr Yasser's Kicthen ("us", "we", or "our") operates the Dr Yasser's Kicthen mobile application
             (hereinafter referred to as the "Service").
 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have